c-leal/sudokuSolver/src/README.md

-Main directory contains the java source of the project Test directory contains the JUNIT test.
+Main directory contains the java source of the project.

+Test directory contains the JUNIT test.